sendgrid/reseller-docs/IBM/README.md

 $ cf bind-service [service-name] [app-name]
 ```

-The service name should match the one you provisioned above and the app name should be an existing IBM SmartCloud app.
+The service name should match the one you provisioned above and the app name should be an existing IBM BlueMix app.
 Once SendGrid has been added a username and password will be available.
 These are the credentials you use to access the newly provisioned SendGrid service instance.

 OR